Cray-HPE/docs-csm/glossary.md

 Typically the first Kubernetes master (`ncn-m001`) is chosen for running the PIT during a CSM installation.
 After CSM is installed, the node running the PIT will be rebooted and deployed via CSM services before finally joining the running Kubernetes cluster.

-The PIT is ephemeral, it runs in either in memory or it can be written to a USB stick for persistence.
+The PIT is delivered as a [LiveCD](#livecd), a disk image that can be used to remotely boot a node (e.g. a [RemoteISO](#remoteiso)) or by a USB stick.

 ### LiveCD

-The **LiveCD** refers to the artifact (e.g. the `.iso` file) providing the PIT.
-Example: "A new LiveCD is needed," means a new artifact is needed.
+The **LiveCD** refers to the artifact, the literal image file that contains the pre-install toolkit.

 ### RemoteISO

-The term **RemoteISO** is used to refer to the LiveCD (e.g the `.iso`) when it is remotely mounted on a server's BMC).
-Example: "The RemoteISO failed," means that the remotely connected LiveCD is having an issue.
+The term **RemoteISO** is used to refer to a remotely mounted the LiveCD.
+A remotely mounted LiveCD has no persistence.

 ## Rack-Mounted CDU